Ph.D. Students

 Deadric Williams (Ph.D.
 2015)

-Dissertation title: CONTEXTUALIZING COUPLES: THREE ESSAYS ON INEQUALITY, STRESS, AND DYADIC FUNCTIONING AS A LONGITUDINAL AND RECIPROCAL PROCESS
+CONTEXTUALIZING COUPLES: THREE ESSAYS ON INEQUALITY, STRESS, AND DYADIC FUNCTIONING AS A LONGITUDINAL AND RECIPROCAL PROCESS

 First position: Post Doctorate University of Nebraska - Lincoln

-Research interests: My research focusses on the intersections of families, health, and inequality.
+Research interests: My research focuses on the intersections of families, health, and inequality.
 More specifically, I am a quantitative sociologist with research interests in the consequences of stress for health and health risk behaviors within families and among peer groups.
 My work emphasizes three general themes: reciprocity between stress and relationship health in couple dyads; stress exposure and mental (and physical) health outcomes; and, health risk behaviors.

 Alian Kasabian (Ph.D.
 2015)